New Year's Day, which is on January 1, or the first day of the year in the Gregorian Calendar, is a public holiday in Germany. more

 December 31 is not a public holiday.
-However, post offices, banks, stores and other businesses may close earlier than usual.
+However, banks and government offices are closed.
+Post offices, stores, and other businesses may close earlier than usual.
 Public transport services may be reduced or non-existent in the evening.
 However, large cities may put on extra services in the late evening of December 31 and early hours of January 1 to enable people to get to and from public celebrations safely.

 Midnight is often marked by fireworks and fire crackers.
 Many people drink and toast with champagne or other sparkling wine.
 People may give each other gifts of four-leaf clover as a symbol of good luck for the New Year.
 Fireworks, fire crackers, sparkling wine and the four leaf clover are seen as symbols of New Year's Eve.

 In some areas, people take part in a form of fortune telling known as Bleigiessen.
 They melt small quantities of lead on a silver spoon above a candle.
 The molten lead is then tipped into a bowl of cold water where it solidifies.
 The shape that the lead takes on is a symbol for the fortunes of the coming year.

 About New Year's Eve in other countriesRead more about New Year's Eve.